piygr/s10erav1/README.md

 ------
 ## custom_resnet.py
 The file contains the custom resnet model as desired in the assignment.
+Total number of trainable parameters = ~6.5M
 Here is the summary of the network -

 ```
 ----------------------------------------------------------------